 SBA Economic Injury Disaster Loan (EIDL)

 On March 19th the U.S. Small Business Administration (SBA), approved Illinois Governor J.B.
 Pritzker’s application for small businesses and not-for-profits across our state to be declared eligible for low-interest Economic Injury Disaster Loan (EIDL) assistance relating to financial damages caused to the Coronavirus (COVID-19) Pandemic.
 Additional funding was made available through H.R.
 266, Paycheck Protection Program and Health Care Enhancement Act on April 24, 2020.
 The Coronavirus Aid, Relief, and Economic Security (CARES) Act expanded the SBA’s long-standing Economic Injury Disaster Loan Program (EIDL).

 General Information: The SBA’s Economic Injury Disaster Loan (EIDL) program received significant funding in the Families First Act, which was the 2nd COVID-19 stimulus package.
 These SBA loans provide small businesses with a long-term, low interest loan of up to $2 million to pay for expenses they would have met if not for the COVID-19 pandemic.

 Note that these are loans, not grants, although refinancing an EIDL into a PPP Loan is a possibility, provided you used the fund for the proper purpose.
 Additionally, applicants can apply for both EIDL and PPP loans simultaneously, although the funds cannot be used for the same purpose.

-Application Process: The SBA has just recently rolled out a new, streamlined application process.
+Application Process: The SBA has a streamlined application process.
 Note that if your business needs short term assistance, and you applied before March 30, 2020, you may need to re-submit your application.

 If you have already applied for funds through EIDL and do not need the $10,000 advance, your application should continue to be processed without additional steps.
 You may check on the status of your application by calling 800-659-2955.